Program Description

 Enrollment Requirements

-Students must hold a minimum GPA of 2.50 to pursue this certificate and have completed the following prerequisite courses at ASU or an equivalent institution with a grade of "C" or better (scale is 4.00 = "A"):
+Students must hold a minimum GPA of 2.50 to pursue this certificate and must have completed the following prerequisite courses at ASU or an equivalent institution with a grade of "C" or better (scale is 4.00 = "A"):

 CIS 105 Computer Applications and Information Technology or equivalent